kasivaaa/Gen-Data-Capstone-Project/README.md

-# Gen-Data-Capstone-Project
 # 📦 Optimizing Supply Chain and Inventory Performance Using Data Analytics

 ## 📖 Project Overview

-### Efficient supply chain and inventory management are critical to the success of modern businesses.
-Delays in deliveries, poor inventory planning, and inefficient supplier performance can increase operational costs and reduce customer satisfaction.
+### Efficient supply chain and inventory management are essential for ensuring smooth business operations, minimizing operational costs, and meeting customer demand.
+Organizations often face challenges such as delivery delays, inefficient inventory management, and inconsistent logistics performance, all of which can negatively impact profitability and customer satisfaction.

-### This project applies data analytics techniques to evaluate supply chain operations, identify performance bottlenecks, and provide data-driven recommendations that improve inventory management, logistics efficiency, and overall supply chain performance.
+### This project applies data analytics techniques to evaluate supply chain operations using a publicly available supply chain dataset.
+The analysis focuses on identifying operational bottlenecks, measuring key performance indicators (KPIs), and providing actionable recommendations to improve inventory management, logistics efficiency, and overall supply chain performance.

-### The analysis is based on a publicly available supply chain dataset and demonstrates how business intelligence tools can support strategic decision-making in distribution and logistics operations.

 ---

 # 🎯 Project Objectives

-### The project aims to:
+## The objectives of this project are to:

-### * Analyze supply chain performance using historical operational data.
+### * Evaluate overall supply chain performance using operational data.
-### * Evaluate inventory management efficiency.
+### * Analyze inventory and product performance to identify high- and low-performing products.
-### * Assess supplier and logistics performance.
+### * Assess logistics and delivery efficiency using key operational metrics.
-### * Identify trends affecting sales, deliveries, and inventory.
-### * Develop key performance indicators (KPIs) for monitoring operations.
-### * Build interactive dashboards that support business decision-making.
+### * Develop interactive dashboards that support data-driven decision-making.
-### * Provide actionable recommendations for improving supply chain performance.
+### * Provide business recommendations for improving supply chain and inventory performance.

 ---

 # ❓ Research Question

+### Main Research Question

-**How can data analytics be used to optimize supply chain and inventory performance in a distribution company?**
+###  **How can data analytics be used to optimize supply chain and inventory performance in a distribution company?**

 ### Specific Research Questions

+### 1. How effectively is the company's overall supply chain performing?
-### * Which products contribute the most to sales and profitability?
+### 2. Which products and inventory categories contribute most to business performance?
-### * Which products experience slow inventory movement?
-### * Which suppliers demonstrate the best and worst delivery performance?
+### 3. How efficient are the company's logistics and delivery operations?
-### * Which regions experience the highest delivery delays?
-### * Which shipping methods are the most efficient?
-### * What factors influence overall supply chain performance?
-### * What recommendations can improve inventory management and logistics efficiency?
+### 4. What data-driven recommendations can improve supply chain and inventory performance?

 ---

+# 👥 Target Audience

+## This project is designed for professionals responsible for managing and improving supply chain operations, including:

+### * Supply Chain Managers
+### * Inventory Managers
+### * Logistics Managers

+### The insights and dashboards developed in this project are intended to support operational decision-making by helping these stakeholders monitor performance, identify inefficiencies, and implement data-driven improvements.

+---

 # 📂 Dataset

-## **Dataset:** DataCo Smart Supply Chain Dataset (Public Dataset)
+### **Dataset:** DataCo SMART Supply Chain Dataset (Public Dataset)

-### The dataset contains information on:
+#### The dataset contains operational information related to:

 ### * Orders
 ### * Customers
 ### * Products
+###* Categories
-### * Categories
+### * Sales
-### * Suppliers
+### * Profit
 ### * Shipping
 ### * Delivery Status
 ### * Geographic Locations
-### * Sales
-### * Profit

 ---